+Title Natural volatile organic compounds (NVOCs) are greater and more diverse in UK forests compared with a public garden

+Running head Natural volatile organic compounds in UK forests

+Authors & Affiliations

+Kirsten McEwan, College of Health, Psychology and Social Care, University of Derby, Kedleston Road, Derby DE22 1GB, UK; k.mcewan@derby.ac.uk; Orcid ID: 0000-0002-0945-0521

+Corresponding author

 Abstract

 Forest bathing is based upon a Japanese practice known as Shinrin-Yoku and is a nature-based therapy involving mindful walks through ancient woodland to reduce stress and anxiety.
-One proposed mechanism behind the effectiveness of forest bathing is based on the potential mental and physical health benefits of the natural volatile organic compounds (NVOCs) that fill the forest understory.
-All plants emit VOCs, which play important functions in stress tolerance and communication with other organisms; however, we know surprisingly little about the concentrations and diversity of plant VOCs in ambient air particularly in the UK.
-Mass spectrometry is a highly sensitive technique for measuring chemical compounds, and is ideal for the analysis of the chemical composition of the forest air.
+One proposed mechanism behind the effectiveness of Forest bathing is based on the potential mental and physical health benefits of the natural volatile organic compounds (NVOCs) that fill the forest understory.
+All plants emit NVOCs, which play important functions in stress tolerance and communication with other organisms; however, we know surprisingly little about the concentrations and diversity of plant NVOCs in ambient air particularly in the UK.
+Mass spectrometry is a highly sensitive technique for measuring chemical compounds and is ideal for the analysis of the chemical composition of the forest air.
 This study aims to increase the knowledge of the NVOC’s within a UK forest environment.
 Air samples were collected in July 2022 in a UK forest and compared with samples from a walled garden environment.
 The samples were collected over a 2-hour time period and analysed using GC-MS and clear differences in the chemical composition of the air could be seen in the 2 environments using principal component analysis (PCA).
-The presence of several NVOC’s including limonene and carvone were detected.
+This study revealed NVOC’s including limonene, carvone, terpenes, terpenoids and sesquiterpenoids were present within a UK forest but were either not all present or present at little to low levels in the control setting of a walled garden.
+This study also found that the typical 2hr duration of a Forest bathing session was a long enough sampling period to detect these NVOC’s, indicating that Forest bathers could benefit from exposure to NVOC’s.

+Key words: Forest; Forest bathing; Mass spectrometry; NVOC’s; Phytoncides;

 Introduction

-The pandemic resulted in 46% of UK adults spending more time outside, with 40% commenting that nature was more important to their wellbeing than before the pandemic [2].
-The mental health and well-being advantages of being out in nature are already well proven [2, 3] however, often these studies are observational and are not always scientific based research (i.e public opinion surveys conducted by NGO’s).
+The COVID-19 pandemic resulted in 46% of UK adults spending more time outside, with 40% commenting that nature was more important to their well-being than before the pandemic [1].
+The mental health and well-being advantages of being out in nature are already well proven [2, 3] however, often these studies are observational or cross-sectional and are not always scientific based research such as public opinion surveys conducted by non-governmental organisation’s.
 In addition, although spending time in nature is beneficial, greater health and well being benefits can be found from more active engagement with nature or ‘nature connection’ activities such as Forest bathing.

-Forest bathing is based upon a Japanese practice known as Shinrin-Yoku and is a nature-based therapy involving mindful walks through ancient woodland to reduce stress and anxiety [1].
+Forest bathing is based upon a Japanese practice known as Shinrin-Yoku and is a nature-based therapy involving mindful walks through ancient woodland to reduce stress and anxiety [2].
 Forest bathing was introduced as a National prescription in Japan to tackle work-stress.
-There is a wealth of research from Japan and South Korea which evidences the effectiveness of Forest bathing (compared with spending time in urban settings), in improving health and wellbeing outcomes [2,3].
-Japanese and South Korean researchers have consistently measured the physiological outcomes of Forest bathing and found improvements in blood pressure (Ideno et al, 2017), immune function (Li et al, 2007), pro-inflammatory cytokines (e.g. cortisol) (Kobayashi et al, 2019) and cardiovascular health (Kobayashi et al, 2018).
+There is a wealth of research from Japan and South Korea which evidences the effectiveness of Forest bathing (compared with spending time in urban settings), in improving health and wellbeing outcomes [3, 4].
+Japanese and South Korean researchers have consistently measured the physiological outcomes of Forest bathing and found improvements in blood pressure [5] , immune function [6] , pro-inflammatory cytokines (e.g. cortisol) [7] and cardiovascular health [8].